bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 4. If it **did not** collide, we reset the ball and increment the other player's score.
 5. If it **did** collide, we switch the direction of the ball, and calculate the new direction it's flying in using this formula: (ball x position - center of racket x position) / half of racket width (note that there are other ways you could calculate the bounce if you wanted to do it differently).
 6. If we detect the ball touching a side of the canvas, we flip the angle so it bounces back.
+7. If either player has more than 10 points, set `hasWon` to true for that player and destroy/disconnect the room.

 Here's the final function: